 - Give your pet flea control medication.
 Especially if you are hoping to keep your pet with you in the hotel or vacation property.
 This will prevent your dog from picking up fleas from the last guest.

-By following the above steps you will find it very easy to take your pet to Mexico.
+All in all, it is easy to travel to Mexico with your pet.
+There is some hoop-jumping.
+Remember to double check your airline's website for any specific paperwork required.
+But by following the above steps you will find it very easy to take your pet to Mexico.
 Both you and your furry friend will have a wonderful stay!